xamarin/docs-archive/recipes/cross-platform/game_development/async_actions/README.md

 ## Using RunActionsAsync

 The following code shows how to move a CCNode named player in a square.
 The await keyword is used so that each RunAsyncAction call waits until the previous finishes before it begins.
 The end result is that the player moves in a square four times:

 ```
 // Set the initial position:
 player.PositionX = 100;
 player.PositionY = 100;

 // Define the four parts of the animation, which are move up:
-var moveTo1 = new CCMoveTo(duration:3, position:new CCPoint(100, 300));
+var moveTo1 = new CCMoveTo(duration: 3, position: new CCPoint(100, 300));

 // move right:
-var moveTo2 = new CCMoveTo(duration:3, position:new CCPoint(300, 300));
+var moveTo2 = new CCMoveTo(duration: 3, position: new CCPoint(300, 300));

 // move down:
-var moveTo3 = new CCMoveTo(duration:3, position:new CCPoint(300, 100));
+var moveTo3 = new CCMoveTo(duration: 3, position: new CCPoint(300, 100));

 // move left (back to the original position):
-var moveTo4 = new CCMoveTo(duration:3, position:new CCPoint(100, 100));
+var moveTo4 = new CCMoveTo(duration: 3, position: new CCPoint(100, 100));

 // We can call RunActionAsync to play these in sequence.
 Doing so with
 // the await keyword results in the animation playing 4 times